sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

       - "subgraph" shows how we can generate the spanning tree by using all *contracted* edges.
   - This [proof][safe_edge_MST] is based on safe edges which is also referred to in CRLS.
     TODO randomization to linear.
+- [x] 28
+  - each edge is at most shared by 2 vertices.
+    So "at least $\lceil n/2 \rceil$ edges" to cover all vertices.
+- [x] 29
+  - see the ans which is also based on the worst case as 28
+    - > Each of the r trees is joined to at least one other tree by a new edge i.e. maybe 2 edges are incident with one same vertex, then at least 3 trees are contracted together.
+    - > there are at most r/2 trees in the result when r is odd, it is $\lfloor r/2 \rfloor$ (also see 30)
+      - > To accomplish this, we need to add r − (r∕2) = r∕2 edges
+        since one edge [at most decreases one](https://cs.stackexchange.com/a/116850/161388) (also implied by [$G-e$](https://math.stackexchange.com/a/1497029/1059606) where ["path component"](https://proofwiki.org/wiki/Definition:Path_Component) is related with topological space) component (i.e. tree here), then to decrease at least $r-\lfloor r/2 \rfloor=\lceil r/2\rceil$ components, we need at least $\lceil r/2\rceil$ edges.
+        - [In SCC we can decrease more](https://stackoverflow.com/questions/59199701/can-the-number-of-scc-strong-connected-component-be-increased-if-only-one-edg#comment137425421_60133937) due to the direction
+        - similar to 30, we can also get $\lceil\rceil$ by "at least".
+- [ ] 30 see the ans "at most" implies $\lfloor\rfloor$.
 - [ ] 32 proves "Kruskal’s algorithm"
   - > Some edge e in this simple circuit is not in S Here we only need this to ensure $-\{e\}$ won't delete the edge among